 “That initial (anaphylactic) reaction in the restaurant was my first in a long time,” the teen says.
 “The second one, in my hospital bed, I just couldn’t believe it.
 I had to sit there for a bit to process what I was feeling.”
 Kayla then told her dad, who was in the room, and he rushed to the nursing station for help.
 The suit says that “having experienced a severe reaction the day prior and knowing how serious her reactions are, she was afraid she was going to die.”

 Contacted by Allergic Living, Kathleen Seelig, the spokesperson for the hospital, sent an email that read: “We do not comment on pending lawsuits.”
 The suit notes that the hospital also billed the parents for the care their daughter received because of her reaction caused to the hospital food.

-Substitution Was Made
+Substitution Was Made to Hospital Meal

 At first, neither Kayla nor her parents thought the hospital meal was the cause.
 Rather, they thought she must have developed an allergy to another ingredient in the chili.
 But Kayla’s doctor counseled them to demand the complete ingredient label for the chili and to read it carefully.

 When they did, the parents say they discovered that, unbeknownst to them, a meal substitution had been made – because the dairy- and egg-free chili Bellotti had ordered was not available.
 The chili served, in fact, had contained those allergens.
 As well, although the hospital has what is called a ‘near-miss system,’ in which incidents like this are supposed to entered to prevent similar occurrences in the future, in this case, the family’s lawyers found out there was no record.